 College of Business: Accounting, Business Administration, Mass Communications and Design, Health Care Management, Information Technology, Master of Business Administration, Organizational Management, Professional Studies, Sport Management

 Our professors are leaders in their fields who challenge you intellectually and creatively, and do everything in their power to bring out your best.
-Students can choose from 45 academic programs in three colleges: the College of Arts and Sciences, College of Business, and the College of Health Sciences and Education.
-Undergraduates regularly participate in research, meaningful projects, and other opportunities that are not always available at larger institutions.
+Students can choose from 56 academic programs in three colleges: the College of Arts and Sciences, College of Business, and College of Health Sciences and Education.
+Undergraduates regularly participate in research, meaningful projects, and other opportunities that aren’t always available at larger institutions.